learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

 Researched answer:

 4. Compare and contrast arrays and strings.
+Please include ways in which they are the same and ways in which they are different.

 Your answer: